eXpServer/expserver.github.io/docs/guides/resources/architecture.md

 ### `xps_loop`

 The `xps_loop` module contains the [event loop](https://en.wikipedia.org/wiki/Event_loop).
 Event loop is the engine that drives eXpServer.
 It is implemented using Linux [epoll](https://en.wikipedia.org/wiki/Epoll).
 TCP sockets are attached to epoll to monitor for events.
 On receiving event notifications, the loop will handle them through [callback functions](<https://en.wikipedia.org/wiki/Callback_(computer_programming)>).
-Another responsibility of the loop is to drive the _pipes_, through which the bytes flow from one module to another.
+Another responsibility of the loop is to drive the `xps_pipe`, through which the bytes flow from one module to another (`xps_pipe` will be explained subsequently).

 ### `xps_config`

 The `xps_config` module is responsible for reading and parsing the configuration file, the path to which is provided as a [command line argument](https://en.wikipedia.org/wiki/Command-line_interface#Arguments).
-The configuration file is written and parsed using [Lua](https://www.lua.org/) into a configuration _struct_ and stored in the `xps_core` instance.
+The configuration file is written and parsed using [Lua](<https://en.wikipedia.org/wiki/Lua_(programming_language)>) into a configuration _struct_ and stored in the `xps_core` instance.

 ### `xps_listener`